 He was recently seen on the big screen in the Oscar-nominated film, Selma, a film centered around the civil rights marches that changed America.
 He won a 2015 Academy Award, alongside John Legend, for “Best Original Song In A Motion Picture” for ‘Glory’ from the motion picture Selma.
 In addition, ‘Glory’ won a 2015 Golden Globe Award for “Best Original Song In A Motion Picture,” a Critics Choice Award for “Best Song” and Grammy Award for “Song Written for Visual Media.”
 Common was also recognized for his acting in Selma, where he was honored with an NAACP Image Award Nomination for Outstanding Supporting Actor in a Motion Picture.
+In 2017, Common’s “Letter to the Free” won a Primetime Emmy Award for Outstanding Original Music and Lyrics.

 Common has appeared on the small screen for 4 seasons of the acclaimed AMC TV series, Hell on Wheels.
 Common played the role of ‘Elam,’ a freed slave who comes west in post-Civil War America seeking work on the Transcontinental Railroad.
 His numerous accomplishments in film include starring on the silver screen in Smokin Aces, American Gangster, Wanted, Terminator Salvation, Date Night, Just Wright, The Odd Life of Timothy Green, Luv and Now You See Me.